openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 .. note::

-   OpenVINO's `Docker <https://docs.docker.com/>`__ and `Bare Metal <https://docs.openvino.ai/2023.0/ovms_docs_deploying_server.html#doxid-ovms-docs-deploying-server>`__ distributions are identical, so the documentation applies to both.
+   OpenVINO's `Docker <https://docs.docker.com/>`__ and `Bare Metal <https://docs.openvino.ai/2023.0/ovms_docs_deploying_server.html#deploying-model-server-on-baremetal-without-container>`__ distributions are identical, so the documentation applies to both.

 .. note::

-   The OpenVINO development environment in a docker container is also available in the `notebook repository <https://github.com/openvinotoolkit/openvino_notebooks>`__ .
+   OpenVINO development environment in a docker container is also available in the `notebook repository <https://github.com/openvinotoolkit/openvino_notebooks>`__ .
 It can be implemented in `OpenShift RedHat OpenData Science (RHODS) <https://github.com/openvinotoolkit/operator/blob/main/docs/notebook_in_rhods.md>`__.

 More information about Docker CI for Intel® Distribution of OpenVINO™ toolset can be found `here <https://github.com/openvinotoolkit/docker_ci/blob/master/README.md>`__